awesomecosmos/World-Exploration-Map/README.md

 <img src="img/static.jpg">

 ## How To Use
+Leave a star if you liked this work! :)
 If you want to make an interactive Tableau map to record your own adventures, feel free to fork this repository and change the data in the data file!
-You can also leave a star if you liked this work! :)
+Please cite my original work if you do so!